 Text Functions display the value of an item or formula in a textual format.
-For example, you can use a text function to see the textual description of a SIC code.
-Or, you can use text functions to find companies with specific characters in the company name.
-Examples of text functions are shown below:
+For example, you can use a text function to see the textual description of an SIC code, or you can use text functions to find companies with specific characters in the company name.
+Examples of text functions are shown below.